MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ### Wayland

 If you use Wayland.
-Run `npm run start:wayland` instead of `npm run start` to start.
+Run `node --run start:wayland` instead of `node --run start` to start.

 ### Windows